 A great school for every child in every neighborhood

-The portfolio strategy gives families the freedom to attend their neighborhood schools or choose one that is the best fit for their child.
-It supports principals and teachers—those who work most closely with students and frees them to use their best ideas to ignite student learning.
-And it relies on district leadership to support and expand successful schools until every child in the district is in a great school.
+In portfolio cities, families have the freedom to attend their neighborhood schools or choose one that is the best fit for their child.
+The portfolio strategy supports principals and teachers—those who work most closely with students—and frees them to use their best ideas to ignite student learning.
+And it presses city and district leaders to support and expand successful schools until every child in the city attends a great school.

-These cities receive a Portfolio Implementation Snapshot, where CRPE rates each district based on its portfolio implementation progress or decline.
-Our Portfolio Implementation Snapshot Tool allows districts to view their progress over time and compare against one another.
+CRPE’s portfolio work creates impact through the Portfolio Network, a growing number of cities—including New York, New Orleans, Chicago, Denver, and Baltimore —that are pursuing the portfolio strategy.
+Currently more than 45+ cities, representing almost 5 million students, are working to implement the strategy.
+These cities receive a Portfolio Implementation Snapshot, where CRPE rates each one based on its portfolio implementation progress or decline.
+Our Portfolio Implementation Snapshot Tool allows cities to view their progress over time and compare against one another.

 Strife and Progress: Portfolio Strategies For Managing Urban Schools